Governor's Palace (Williamsburg, Virginia): Reconstruction

-View of the Governor's Palace and gardens (shortly after its reconstruction), ca. 1935, Frances Benjamin Johnston.
+Governor's Palace and gardens shortly after its reconstruction, ca. 1935, Frances Benjamin Johnston.

 Through the efforts of Reverend Dr. W.A.R.
 Goodwin, rector of Bruton Parish Church and philanthropist John D. Rockefeller Jr., whose family provided major funding, the elaborate and ornate palace was carefully recreated in the early 20th century.

 The reconstruction was based on numerous surviving pieces of evidence.
 Archaeological excavations of the site revealed the original foundations and cellar, together with architectural remnants that had fallen in during the fire.
 Jefferson's drawings and plans from his proposed renovation have survived, conveying the interior plan.
-In 1929, while the project was already in planning, a copperplate engraving nicknamed the Bodleian Plate was discovered in England's Bodleian Library.
+In 1929, while the project was already in planning, a copperplate engraving nicknamed the Bodleian Plate was discovered at the University of Oxford's Bodleian Library in England.
 The plate included renderings c.
 1740 of the exterior of the palace, along with the Capitol and the Wren Building.
 Additional evidence included original artifacts and Virginia General Assembly records.
 The house, outbuildings, and gardens opened as an exhibition on April 23, 1934.

 In early 1981, the Governor's Palace underwent significant interior renovation and refurnishing to reflect updated scholarship of the building and its furnishings.
 The renovation reduced the influence of the Colonial Revival style in favor of historical evidence, including records found at Badminton House in the UK.